whintzen/W12_HW_Managingemployees/README.md

    *  Remove Department - NOTE: Because the department ID is a foreign key in the EEROLE table, a department cannot be deleted from the department table unless the Employees assigned to that depart are first deleted/Removed.
 Once the employees are removed, when this selection is processed, the department is removed.
       To view if the department was removed, select the "View all Departments" from the list.

+   *  View all Employees by Titles/Roles - This selection will return a view of the employees by their Titles/ Roles.
+(Employee and EERole tables are Inner Joined using Role_id and the results is then Inner Joined to Department using Department_id and everything is ordered by the TITLE)

+   *  Exit the Database Connection

 # Tools:
  * Inquirer NPM Package – to prompt the user to either enter specific information or to select a item